adsteen/pre_exoenzymes_perspective/multi_G_figure.md

 matter, I have made a simple, two-component model, which contains labile and recalcitrant organic matter.
-Both labile and recalcitrant OM decay, but in order to capture the effect of abiotic reactions, labile OM is slowly converted to recalcitrant OM ([Tranvik and Bertilsson 2001](https://onlinelibrary.wiley.com/doi/full/10.1046/j.1461-0248.2001.00245.x?casa_token=bPAvbpSsrowAAAAA%3Alg4u2CUXHlJGM0zy17ufH7Q-dG32LKE_l8B7H7Ed1IudfPYP0P1_KofEs2QkbdOdJ1A6LFC72Mooe5RG)).
+Both labile and recalcitrant OM decay, but in order to capture the effect of abiotic reactions, labile OM is slowly converted to recalcitrant OM by, for instance, photochemistry ([Tranvik and Bertilsson 2001](https://onlinelibrary.wiley.com/doi/full/10.1046/j.1461-0248.2001.00245.x?casa_token=bPAvbpSsrowAAAAA%3Alg4u2CUXHlJGM0zy17ufH7Q-dG32LKE_l8B7H7Ed1IudfPYP0P1_KofEs2QkbdOdJ1A6LFC72Mooe5RG)).

 The model is thus: